sebasacuna/tdd-katas/README.md

     * If number is multiple of three return Fizz
     * If number is multiple of five return Buzz
     * Otherwise return the number
+- [x] Greeter
+    * Write a Greeter class with greet function that receives a name as input and outputs Hello <name>.
+The signature of greet should not change throughout the kata.
+You are allowed to construct Greeter object as you please.
+    * Greet trims the input
+    * Greet capitalizes the first letter of the name
+    * Greet returns Good morning <name> when the time is 06:00-12:00
+    * Greet returns Good evening <name> when the time is 18:00-22:00
+    * Greet returns Good night <name> when the time is 22:00-06:00
 ##### Tips

 If you want to see the commit history you can use tools like **Sourcetree** (very clear in the moment of see commit history) or **GitHub Desktop**